28 Jan 2021 Beer Holidays

 12 Michelada Day

-Made by mixing a light beer with spices and hot sauce, a splash of lime, and sometimes even tomato juice, this beer-cocktail is a spicy, refreshing twist on a cold beer.
+Made by mixing a light beer, typically a Mexican Lager, with spices and hot sauce, a splash of lime, and sometimes even tomato juice, this beer-cocktail is a spicy, refreshing twist on a cold beer.
+It’s a love/hate kinda thing, and our team is split on the subject.
+No Label’s Don Jalapeno is a terrific beer to put a little spin on this Mexican classic.

 18 St. Arnold’s Day

 One legend tells of Saint Arnold providing infinite beer: one hot day, Arnold’s former parishioners were trekking to recover his remains and bring them back to Metz for his burial ceremony.
 They were hot, thirsty, and didn’t have enough water to keep them refreshed in the heat.
 They prayed to their late bishop to “give them what they lack,” and, miraculously, their near-empty barrel of beer was refilled enough for that journey.
 The legend has it that there was even enough left over to enjoy the next evening.
-We love Saint Arnold and everything they’ve done for Houston beer.
+We love Saint Arnold and everything they’ve done for Houston beer, so Brent put together a little write up on the holiday.

 6 First Thursday National IPA Day